procyberian/BlueWay/README.md

 Blue Way Logistics Software

-Copyright (C) 2023 Masscollabs Services
+Copyright (C) 2023-2024 Masscollabs Services

-Copyright (C) 2023 procyberian and contributors
+Copyright (C) 2023-2024 procyberian and contributors

+Copyright (C) 2023-2024 amassivus and contributors

+Copyright (C) 2023-2024 Mass Collaboration Labs and contributors

+Copyright (C) 2023-2024 Pacific Logistics and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published